Zdounky: Etymology

 There are several theories about the origin of the name.
-Either it was derived from the personal names Vzdún or Zdúnek, or from the old word for a potter (zdún).
+Either it was derived from the personal names Vzdún or Zdúnek, or from an old word for a potter (zdún).

 Geography

 Zdounky is located about 9 km southwest of Kroměříž and 24 km west of Zlín.
 Most of the municipal trerritory lies in the Litenčice Hills, only the southern part lies in the Chřiby range.
 The highest point is the hill Na Kopě at 422 m above sea level.

 History

 The first written mention of Zdounky is from 1298.
 From 1358, Zdounky was referred to as a market town, but throughout its history its economic and political importance was only local.
 In 1423, during the Hussite Wars, Zdounky was ravaged by the Hussites.
-Among the most notable owners of Zdounky were the Zierotin family (in 1523–1542), the Jesuits (in 1635–1784) and Counts of Lamberg (in 1806–1889).
+Among the most notable owners of Zdounky were the Zierotin family (in 1523–1542), the Jesuits (in 1635–1784) and the Counts of Lamberg (in 1806–1889).